Scheduled MonumentsWalesCaerleon Legionary Fortress: Grounds of Museum

 What is Caerleon Legionary Fortress: Grounds of Museum?

-Caerleon Legionary Fortress is a Roman legionary fortress of the late first and second centuries AD, established around 75 AD in what is now Monmouthshire, Wales, and occupied until approximately the early third century.
+Caerleon Legionary Fortress is a Roman defence and legionary fortress situated in Monmouthshire, Wales, dating to the late first and second centuries AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM238.

 What period does Caerleon Legionary Fortress: Grounds of Museum date from?

 Caerleon Legionary Fortress: Grounds of Museum dates from the roman period, and is classified as a legionary fortress.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Caerleon Legionary Fortress: Grounds of Museum?